spatie/ssl-certificate-chain-resolver/README.md

 This tool can help you fix the [incomplete certificate chain issue](#background-the-trust-chain), also reported as *Extra download* by [Qualys SSL Server Test](https://www.ssllabs.com/ssltest/).

-If you need an online tool to solve this issue, take a look at [certificatechain.io](https://certificatechain.io)

 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Support us